Heroin facts & history: from opium fields to an opioid epidemic

-- Death rates are similar to those of the AIDS epidemic in the 1990s, with more than 27,000 deaths per year.
+- Death rates are similar to those of the AIDS epidemic in the 1990s

 - In 1999, there were twice as many deaths by motor vehicle accidents than by drug overdose.
-In 2014, there were 40 percent more deaths from overdose than from car accidents.
-The most deadly drugs were opioids, which killed 18,893 people.
+In 2014, there were 40% more deaths from overdose than from car accidents.
+The deadliest drugs were opioids, which killed 18,893 people.

-- In 1981, the purity level of heroin in America was about 10 percent, and the price per gram was $3,260.
-By 1999, purity had increased to 40 percent and the price had dropped to $622 per gram (adjusting for inflation) making it easier to buy more, consume more, and raise the likelihood of overdose.
+- In 1981, the purity level of heroin in America was about 10%, and the price per gram was $3,260.
+By 1999, purity had increased to 40% and the price had dropped to $622 per gram (adjusting for inflation) making it easier to buy and consume more and raising the likelihood of overdose.
 Since 1999, purity levels have remained high and prices have remained low.

 The National Alliance of Advocates for Buprenorphine Treatment.
 “A History of Opiate Laws in the United States.”
 Published 9 September 2016.
 Accessed 10 November 2016.

 Al-Hassani, Ph.D., Ream and Bruchas, Ph.D., Michael R. “Molecular Mechanisms of Opioid Receptor-Dependent Signaling and Behavior.”
 The National Center for Biotechnology Information, December 2011.
 Accessed 10 November 2016.

 Ciccarone, Daniel.
 “Heroin in brown, black and white: Structural factors and medical consequences in the US heroin market.”
 The International Journal on Drug Policy.
 The National Center for Biotechnology Information, May 2009.
 Accessed 10 November 2016.

 National Institute on Drug Abuse.
 “DrugFacts—Heroin.”
 Published October 2014.
 Accessed 10 November 2016.